Disability Discrimination Attorneys in Burbank

 Can I take a leave of absence because I am suffering a disability?

 Yes.
-In California, there are laws that provide protections to employees for short term or long term disability leave.
+In California, there are laws that provide protections to employees for short-term or long-term disability leave.
 If you are disabled, your employer is required to accommodate you by allowing you to go out on a disability leave, unless the employer can demonstrate that the accommodation was an undue burden on the business or is unreasonable.
 The nature, length, and requirements regarding a disability leave vary depending on each circumstance and the type of leave taken.
-We encourage you to contact our disability discrimination lawyers in Burbank to discuss the types of leave available to you.
-At the Akopyan Law Firm, we provide complimentary case evaluations so that you can discuss your case with our team.
+We encourage you to contact our disability discrimination lawyers to discuss the types of leave available to you.
+At Akopyan Law Firm A.P.C.
+We provide complimentary case evaluations so that you can discuss your case with our team.

 Can my employer retaliate against me because I am disabled or took a disability leave?